Library policies & applications

 - Any files or applications saved to library computers will be deleted nightly.

 Patrons with laptops that have wireless network cards may bring them to the library and use our wireless network to access the Internet.
-The library also has several internal and external network cards which we loan on a first come, first served basis.
-In order to borrow a card, patrons may be asked to present a valid driver’s license to hold until the end of the session.
+The wireless network is available from outside the building as well.

 Patrons with personal laptops that have wireless network cards may also use the wireless network from outside the building.